Jim Cramer ETFs Now Exist, But Probably Not The Way He'd Want - NewsBreak

-Two new Exchange Traded Funds (ETFs) launched March 2.
-One is called the Inverse Cramer Tracker ETF ( SJIM ), and the other is the Long Cramer Tracker ETF ( LJIM ).

-DON'T MISS: Jim Cramer, Michael Burry Tweet Seemingly Opposite Views on the Market 15 Minutes Apart

 The funds were introduced by Matthew Tuttle, CEO of Tuttle Capital Management.
-He is also the manager who runs the AXS Short Innovation Daily ETF ( SARK ) that provides investors with a vehicle to bet against Cathie Wood's ARK Invest flagship ARK Innovation ETF ( ARKK ) .
+He is also the manager who runs the AXS Short Innovation Daily ETF ( SARK ) that provides investors with a vehicle to bet against Cathie Wood's ARK Invest flagship ARK Innovation ETF ( ARKK ) - Get Free Report .

 "The Inverse Cramer Tracker ETF seeks to provide investments results that are approximately the opposite of, before fees and expenses, the results of the investments recommended by television personality Jim Cramer," its website says.